privateprep/coding-space-website/src/pages/programs/summer-camps.md

               already building their own websites and projects, students progress through our curriculum at the pace that’s right for them.
           - title: Hands-On Activities
-            content: Time to stretch, tinker, and play.
-Students take a break from their screens and discover the opportunities to create and explore that exist all around them, even in their own living rooms.
-Centered in the world of STEM, these activities range from short story writing and yoga to virtual escape rooms, cryptography, and much more.
-              These opportunities, offered in classes longer than 1.5 hours, support cognitive, emotional, and social development, allowing students to grow in fun new ways.
+            content: Time to stretch, express, and play.
+Students take a break from their screens and discover the opportunities to create and explore that exist all around them.
+Centered in the world of STEAM, these activities range from short story writing and yoga to cryptography and science experiments, and much more.
+These opportunities support cognitive, emotional, and social development, allowing students to grow in new ways.
+    rightComponent:
+      - type: styledChecks
+        bgColor: "#ffffff"
+        fgColor: "#9de2dd"
+        textColor: "#264548"
+        mediaPosition: column
+        list:
+          - title: STEM Challenges
+            content: Campers will build their engineering grit and teamwork skills by collaborating on daily STEM challenges, like building the strongest bridge or tallest tower, making a light blink in Arduino, inventing a Rube Goldberg machine to solve a problem, and more!
+          - title: " Field Trips"
+            content: >-
+              During each two-week session, campers go on field trips to nearby tech companies.
+Past field trips have included trips to Google, Etsy, and Microsoft.*

+              *Please note: Field trips are available on Weeks 2, 4, 6, & 8.
+Trips are subject to change based on CDC recommendations relating to COVID-19.
+Field trip schedules are expected to be released in April.
           - title: Reflection
             content: >
               Each class ends with a reflection on the day's work, lessons learned, and future goals.
-  - type: textOnly
+  - type: textAndImageBlock
-    textAlign: center
+    buttons:
       bgColor: "#faf6ee"
+      fgColor: "#9de2dd"
       textColor: "#264548"
+    textColor: "#264548"
+    bgColor: "#faf6ee"
+    image:
+      image: /img/unsustainable.png
+      alt: UN sustainability goals
+    mediaPosition: right
     mdContent: >-
+      ### Coders Who Care

+      At The Coding Space, we are passionate about creating a space for campers to dream big and see how technology can be a tool for changing the world.

+      One of our key programs is the Code for Change Challenge.
+Each summer, campers learn about one of the United Nations Sustainable Development Goals (SDGs) and work on developing a technology solution to tackle this global issue.

+      This summer campers will have the opportunity to build projects around an SDG they'd like to tackle and present it to the camp at the end of the week.
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#9de2dd"
+      fgColor: "#eec11a"
+      textColor: "#264548"
+      list:
+        - title: Learn More Here
+          content: /programs/girlcode-program/
+    textColor: "#264548"
+    bgColor: "#9de2dd"
+    image:
+      image: /img/accomplished.jpg
+      alt: Two girl camp coders smiling at a computer
+    mediaPosition: right
+    mdContent: >-
+      ### Don't Miss a Special Two Weeks of GirlCode!

+      ## Why all girls classes?

+      Only 20% of tech jobs are held by women.

+      Male dominated coding classes could be an intimidating way to start learning to code.

+      By creating a welcoming and inclusive environment for girls to learn to code, we can help change the gender gap in tech.
+    fgColor: "#eec11a"
+  - type: textOnly
+    textAlign: center
+    bgColor: "#264548"
+    textColor: "#ffffff"
+    mdContent: >-
       ##  Scholarships Available

       We believe that everyone has a right to equitable education in a safe and inclusive learning environment and are committed to increasing access to our high quality coding programs.
 Our scholarship program accounts for 25 percent of the students we teach.
 Our long-term goal as we work towards educational equity is to reach 50 percent of our students through at-cost and pro-bono services.
   - type: buttons
-    bgColor: "#faf6ee"
+    bgColor: "#264548"
     fgColor: "#9de2dd"
     textColor: "#264548"
     list: